|

 in the same way?"

-"When the state builds and maintains dikes", the originator explained,
+"When the state builds and maintains dikes", the initiator explained,

 "this is done to prevent the sea from transgressing the coast, the rivers